 All of these above are triggered by:

 This should simply give you an idea of how you could build a gear combo in Baldur’s Gate 3.
-Of course for certain spots there are better items that you can equip, we don’t use all of the above listed for our setup but this should give you a good idea of what you can theoretically pull off with the right gear for your BG3 Paladin Build.
+Of course, for certain spots, there are better items that you can equip.
+We don’t use all of the above listed for our setup, but this should give you a good idea of what you can theoretically pull off with the right gear for your BG3 Paladin Build.

 More Baldur’s Gate 3 Builds